Have you ever noticed that depressed people are sometimes highly prone to being angry and irritable, compared to others?

 It takes just two steps.

-With this, comes the second step where one starts experiencing hatred for the particular person.
+In the second step where one starts experiencing hatred for the particular person.

 It happens in the way which looks like, the person is suffering for a certain reason and the people who aren’t even responsible for it, have to pay.